 Do not plan to have family or friends ship medicines or vitamins to you while you are abroad.
 At best, they may be held up in customs; but many countries have much more stringent drug laws, so shipping medications may lead to legal trouble.

 The stresses of study abroad can exacerbate or lead to recurrence of anxiety, depression, eating disorders.
 If you are currently on prescription medication for these or similar conditions, now is not the time to go off your medication.

 If you are diabetic or have another medical condition that requires the use of a syringe, look into bringing a supply of disposable syringes, which may not be available in your host country.
 Some countries, however, restrict the importation of syringes -- as well as of certain medications and contraceptives.
 Before departure, research the policies of your host country as they pertain to any medications you take regularly.

-If you are prescribed narcotic other habit-forming medication, discuss this with the program prior to your departure.
+If you are prescribed narcotic or other habit-forming medication, discuss this with the program prior to your departure.
 Plan to bring a physician’s letter with you, and register the prescription information with the local U.S. Embassy at your destination.

 Use of non-prescription narcotic substances is strictly prohibited and cause for summary dismissal from your program.
 Moreover, you will be subject to local laws governing and penalties for the use, transportation, and/or possession of controlled substances.
 International drug penalties are generally more severe than those in the United States: In some countries, simple acquisition of prohibited drugs, including marijuana and other controlled substances, can result in heavy fines, deportation, and prison sentences ranging from months to years -- and in some countries, these acts are considered a capital offence.